Morty is a saluki x boy of around 18 months old. He stands at 28 inches to the shoulder.

-He was sadly returned to our care after an unsuccesful adoption during which time he suffered from a tail injury which has resulted in some of his tail having to be amputated.
+He was sadly returned to our care through no fault of his own after an unsuccesful adoption during which time he suffered from a tail injury which has resulted in some of his tail having to be amputated.

-Morty loves children of all ages and could be homed with children of any age provided that the adults in the home manage all interactions.
+Morty loves children of all ages and could be homed with children of any age provided that the adults in the home manage all interactions (as we would expect with any dog).

 Despite having lived with cats in his previous home, Morty does show a desire to chase cats for fun.
 He may be able to live with a calm, dog savvy cat which does not run and an owner who is used to introducing dogs to cats.
 However, he has not been cat tested in our care and we would have to look at this on a case by case basis.